freifeld/cpabDiffeo/README.md

 python cpa2d/TransformWrapper_example.py
 ```
 The **example** function in this file takes several input arguments whose values you can change.
-You can do it either directly from python (These commented-out examples are taken from the end of the cpa2d/TransformWrapper_example.py file),
+You can do it either directly from python (These commented-out examples are taken from the end of **cpa2d/TransformWrapper_example.py**),
 ```
 #    Here are some other options you may want to try.
 #    You can also try to combine these options, but note